de-simone/NN2ST/README.md

 ## Citation

-If you use the package, please cite the original paper http://arxiv.org/abs/1801.XXXX
+If you use this package, or parts of it, please cite the original paper http://arxiv.org/abs/1801.XXXX